CES gadget show shortened to 3 days; some big tech stay away - KESQ

 CES gadget show shortened to 3 days; some big tech stay away

 LAS VEGAS (AP) — Organizers of the CES tech convention in Las Vegas say it will run from Jan.
-5-7, one day shorter than originally planned.
+5 to Jan.
+7, one day shorter than originally planned.
 The Consumer Technology Association says Friday it’s still holding the event but shortening it as a safety measure.
-They’re requiring participants to be fully vaccinated and to wear masks.
-Large presenters have withdrawn from the show citing upticks in infections from the Omicron variant of COVID-19, including major social media companies and gadget manufacturers.
+It’s requiring participants to be fully vaccinated and to wear masks.
+Large presenters have withdrawn from the show citing upticks in infections from the omicron variant, including major social media companies and gadget manufacturers.
 T-Mobile’s CEO was scheduled to deliver a keynote address.
 It will now be online.
 Organizers say thousands of exhibitors are still coming in person.